Mar Vista Animal Medical Center

 • When pain is relieved in the tumorous limb, there is an increase in activity which can in turn lead to a pathologic fracture of the bone.

-• Radiotherapy does not produce a helpful response in about 1/3 of patients.
-(Remember, amputation controls pain in 100% of cases but if amputation is simply not an option, there is a 2 out of 3 chance that radiotherapy will control the pain.)
+• Radiotherapy does not produce a helpful response in about 1/4 of patients.
+(Remember, amputation controls pain in 100% of cases but if amputation is simply not an option, there is a 3 out of 4 chance that radiotherapy will control the pain.)

-Drugs: At the present time there are numerous analgesic medications available for dogs with this tumor.
+Analgesic Drugs: At the present time there are numerous analgesic medications available for dogs with this tumor.
 No single medication, however, is a match for the pain involved in what amounts to a slowly exploding bone.
 A combination of medications is needed to be reasonably palliative and should be considered only as a last resort if amputation or radiation therapy will not be pursued.
 There are several types of drugs that can be combined:

 • Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-These are anti-inflammatory pain relievers developed for dogs: carprofen, etodolac, deracoxib, meloxicam, firocoxib, and tepoxalin.
+These are anti-inflammatory pain relievers developed for dogs: carprofen, etodolac, deracoxib, meloxicam, firocoxib, and others.
 These are typically given once or twice daily in tablet form at home.
 The patient should have good liver and kidney function in order to take medications of this class.

 • Narcotic Pain Relievers

 While these drugs do not have anti-inflammatory properties, they are well-known analgesics and have been used in an assortment of forms for thousands of years.
 They are particularly useful in chronic pain because they do not interact negatively with other pain relievers.
 Drowsiness is a potential side effect.
-Tramadol has been particularly popular as part of a drug combination for bone cancer pain but there are other narcotics that might also be considered.

 • Miscellaneous Supplemental Pain Relievers